Nobel Prize Season Arrives Amid War, Nuclear Fears, Hunger

 While that desire is understandable, that choice is unlikely because the Nobel committee has a history of honoring figures who end conflicts, not wartime leaders, said Dan Smith, director of the Stockholm International Peace Research Institute.

-"This is a really difficult period in world history, and there is not a lot of peace being made," he said.
+"This is really difficult period in world history and there is not a lot of peace being made," he said.

 Promoting peace isn't always rewarded with a Nobel.
-India's Mohandas Gandhi, a prominent symbol of nonviolence, was never so honored.
+India's Mohandas Gandhi, a prominent symbol of non-violence in the 20th century, was never so honored.

+But former President Barack Obama was in 2009, sparking criticism from those who said he had not been president long enough to have an impact worthy of the Nobel.

 In some cases, the winners have not lived out the values enshrined in the peace prize.